yemanbh/Personalised-Real-State-AI-Agent/README.md

 Generating synthetic real estate house data involves creating realistic data entries that can be used for testing, analysis, or training machine learning models.
 Here’s a step-by-step guide on how to achieve this:

-1. Create a prompt for the LLM
-To generate synthetic data, you need to create a detailed prompt for a language model, such as those provided by LangChain or OpenAI.
+1. Create a prompt for the LLM: To generate synthetic data, you need to create a detailed prompt for a language model, such as those provided by LangChain or OpenAI.
 The prompt is a request that instructs the model on what kind of data to generate.

 2. Define the data format and features to generate: Specify the format in which you want the model to generate the data.
-Formats like CSV or JSON (JavaScript Object Notation) are preferred because they are structured and can be easily parsed.
+Formats like CSV or JSON are preferred because they are structured and can be easily parsed.
 In this example, we’ll use JSON for its flexibility and readability.
 The features will be represented as columns or keys in the dataset.

 3. Generate the synthetic data and parse it: The prompt is fed to the LLM to generate the data.
-The LLM output is text or string format and it need to be parsed into JSON format.
+The LLM output is text or string format, and it needs to be parsed into JSON format.

-### 2.2 Generate Generating Real Estate Listings Images with Vision Language Model
+### 2.2 Generate Real Estate Listings Images with Vision Language Model

 We want our house matching AI agent to have multimodal search capability.
 Normally, real states have the image of the houses.
 Here, we generate image of the houses using `OpenAI DALL-E 2` [here](https://platform.openai.com/docs/api-reference/images/create) using the `openai.Image.create` endpoint.

-This is a two step process:
+This is a two-step process:
 1. The house description was formated from the generated data.
-2. The house description was fed to OpenAI DALL-E pipeline to generate image.
+2. The house description was fed to OpenAI DALL-E pipeline to generate image and generated image are saved locally.

 Have a look the implementation of `generate_real_state_images(...)` function for detail.